Season’s Greetings from the KE team. Click here for our festive opening hours.

 D

-After an early breakfast, we take a bus to the domestic terminal of Kathmandu Airport (or transfer to Ramechhap) where we check in for the short flight to Lukla (2840m).
-Landing on the narrow, sloping runway in the heart of the mountains is a very spectacular way to reach the Khumbu.
+After a 4am pick up from the Kathmandu hotel, we drive 5 hours to Ramechhap where we check in for a late morning, 20 minute flight to Lukla.
+(Outside of the peak trekking season, flights to Lukla may operate directly from Kathmandu).
+Landing at Lukla, on the narrow, sloping runway in the heart of the mountains, is a spectacular way to reach the Khumbu.
 Here, we meet our trekking crew and set off on the first stage of our trek which initially takes us downhill to Surke (2300m) beside the Dudh Kosi River.
 From here, still heading south (on the original Jiri to Everest trail), we climb through terraced farmland for a couple of kilometres and then contour around into a sparsely forested tributary valley and reach our lodge accommodation at Paiya (2780m).

 Accommodation